TUDelft-MUDE/teacher/book/assignment_repo.md

    - `WS1.1` for workshops assignments indicated with `<Q1/Q2>.<week1-8>`
    - `GA1.1` for group assignments indicated with `<Q1/Q2>.<week1-8>`
    - `PA1.1` for programming assignments indicated with `<Q1/Q2>.<week1-8>`
 5. Add a `README.md` containing some basic information.
-In MUDE we start with for example:
+And add a [tempate notebook](./template.ipynb).
+In MUDE we start with the `README.md`:
 ```md
 # Programming assignment 1.1